dali-lab/dali-challenges/README.md

 Here are some ideas for side projects to get you started: a to-do list website, a jeopardy board, a basic blog or sticky note app, a basic weather app, a meme generator, an informational page.
 The opportunities are endless!
 Don't feel like you need to create something crazy complex.
 Anything that reflects your interests and learning abilities is awesome.

-We recognize that not everyone has the time, ability, or experience to pursue side or personal projects outside of class.
+Though we appreciate seeing non-class coding samples to better understand your development interests and experiences, we also recognize that not everyone has the time, ability, or experience to pursue side or personal projects outside of class.
 Therefore, while we prefer to see those kind of open-ended submissions, you may also submit code from CS class assignments that you are particularly proud of.
 If you feel you have not been able to pursue the types of projects listed above (for any reason), please make us aware in your submission.
 Our application process is holistic.

 **TLDR:** please submit the following in your application